 Why Hasn’t Apple Removed the Notch from iPhone?

-In theory, these ideas seem to be brilliant, but in terms of practicality, are they not similar to a child’s school project.
+In theory, these ideas seem to be brilliant, but they are not similar to a child’s school project in terms of practicality.
 The developers have gone to extreme lengths to exterminate a simple notch, but in turn, developed mechanisms that are somewhat fragile and flawed.

 Why Hasn’t Apple Reduced the Size of the Notch?

-While opting an external mechanism is out of the question because of apparent reason; why hasn’t the tech giant tried to reduce the size of the notch in the iPhone 11 series.
+While opting for an external mechanism is out of the question because of apparent reason; why hasn’t the tech giant tried to reduce the notch’s size in the iPhone 11 series.
 In all honesty, everyone has managed to reduce to a teardrop shape.

-In fact, other industry leaders have been reserving the hefty notch design to their mid-range or low-range phones; for instance, the Xiaomi Mi 9 or the Moto G7.
+Other industry leaders have been reserving the hefty notch design to their mid-range or low-range phones, for instance, the Xiaomi Mi 9 or the Moto G7.
 So why Apple?
 Why?
 Well, I tried to find a reason behind it and unsurprisingly found a few pointers in favor of the black strip.

 Most of these other smartphones do not carry the array of features that an iPhone does.
 Let’s take the facial recognition, for example; while almost everyone has joined the race, not many android devices managed to come close to the precision of Apple.